jasny/php-code-quality/STANDARD.md

 ### 2.1.
 Exception on [Section 2.3 - Lines](http://www.php-fig.org/psr/psr-2/#2.3.-lines)

-The following rule may be ignored ignored:
+The following rule may be ignored:

 > ~~Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.~~